lumarama/foreachi/src/clean-code/README.md

 # Clean Code

-In this section I share my thoughts about writing good code.
-I rant sometimes.
+In this section I share my thoughts about good and bad code.
+Also sometimes I rant.